 This is PROJECT ILLUMINE: THE LIGHT OF THE QURAN, changing the way we understand our relationship with God, our faith, and how we live our lives as committed, vibrant, merciful, justice-oriented, loving and dignified Muslims IN OUR AGE.

 Excerpt from the "Pilot" Halaqa describing the Project (Read The Transcript Here)

-A year-long intense and accelerated journey for scholar and students focused on mining the full meaning of each chapter of the Quran - chapter by chapter - based on a ground-breaking methodology.
+A one to two year-long intense and accelerated journey for scholar and students focused on mining the full meaning of each chapter of the Quran - chapter by chapter - based on a ground-breaking methodology.

 Traditional approaches follow a line-by-line exegesis of the text or thematic analyses of the Quran as a whole.
 From his research and lifelong engagement with the text of the Quran, Dr. Khaled Abou El Fadl has developed a novel methodology for approaching and analyzing the unique meaning of each chapter of the Quran.

 The ambitious goal would be to complete the analysis of all 114 chapters of the Quran in approximately one to two years.

 The full "Pilot" Halaqa on Surah Al Hadid (Iron), Part 1: Introduction and Tafsir, 27 June 2020